tidyverse/tidyverse.org/content/blog/waldo/index.md

 </div>

 Depending on the size of the differences and the width of your console you'll get one of three displays.
 The default display shows the vectors one atop the other.
 If there's not enough room for that, the two vectors are shown side-by-side.
-And if there's still not enough room for side-by-side, the each element is shown on its own line:
+And if there's still not enough room for side-by-side, then each element is shown on its own line:

 <div class="highlight">